lufla/AMS/README.md

 ```

 Before using the python scripts also run the following commands.
+The first command stops the head from looking around.
+The second command starts publishing the images from the gripper camera and runs the service in the background.
 ```bash
 rosnode kill /pal_head_manager
 rosrun tiago_bringup end_effector_camera.sh & disown